Almaty Nightlife: Best Bars, Clubs & Live Music

 The area around the old railway station (Almaty-1) and the industrial zones north of Raiymbek Avenue are not dangerous per se, but they have no nightlife infrastructure and poor lighting.
 Stick to the three zones above and you will have a great experience.
 The area around Seifullin Avenue near the bus station can feel sketchy late at night, so take a taxi through rather than walking.

-Best Bars and Cocktail Lounges
+Best Bars and Nightclubs

 Nightclubs and Dance Venues